odin-detector/odin-data/README.md

 Either:

-   Build (or rebuild) the dev-container in VScode, and the tools are a automatically setup.
+   Build (or rebuild) the dev-container in VScode, and the tools are automatically setup.

 Or: